sandbox-bio/sandbox.bio/src/content/viral-amplicon/steps/Step6.md

   - `-m 10` tells `ivar` that we want to only output variants that have a **m**inimum depth of 10
     - In other words, variants in which there are at least 10 reads that cover that position of the reference genome

-After running the above command, we will have sucessfully called variants and written the results to the file `variants.tsv`.
+After running the above command, we will have successfully called variants and written the results to the file `variants.tsv`.

 To see the first few lines of the variants output file, run the following: